 In this instance, I use this simple formula for working out the exact number I will need in order to comply with the building code and regulations (of less than 100mm gaps).

-The calculation to make depends on the size of spindles you are installing.
+The formula / calculation to make to work out how many spindles you need, depends on the size of spindles you are installing.
 The three most common sizes of balusters and the calculations for each, are;

-Once the handrails are fitted and you've have calculated the correct number of balusters, you can use the installation tips here to easily get perfectly equal spindle spacings.
+Once the handrails are fitted and you've have calculated the correct number of balusters, you can use the installation tips here to get spindle spacing's perfect.